gnorthrup/gnorthrup.github.io/about:index.md

 #### What I like
 I love my research and the opportunity to learn new things every day.
 Check out the <a href="../research/" style="color:blue;">research page</a> if you want to hear more about it.

 I love games of all kinds and have been an avid fan of board, card, video, and sports games all my life.
-I run a weekly game of Dungeons and Dragons, revealing that I don't take off my nerd hat when I get home from the lab.
-I root with full throated cheers for Detroit sports teams, the Lions, Tigers, Red Wings, and Pistons.
+I run a weekly game of Dungeons and Dragons, revealing that I am a nerd in my professional <i>and</i> personal life.
+I root with full heartedly for Detroit sports teams, the Lions, Tigers, Red Wings, and Pistons.
 I also watch too much college football for one person, splitting my allegiance between the Universities of Michigan and California.

-I also keep a small set of self improvement hobbies, which currently include running, learning Japanese, and trying to further expand the list of programming languages I can use (currently working on Julia).
+I have also picked up some newer hobbies which seem to be sticking for now, including running, learning Japanese, and trying to further expand the list of programming languages I can use (currently working on Julia).

 In addition to my hobbies and interests, I love when academia is an arena of ideas from researchers of all backgrounds.
 However, I acknowledge this is not always the case; and am committed to amplifying the voices of underrepresented scientists such as women, BIPOC, and LGBTQ+ to make academic spaces as inclusive as possible.
 And to using my own voice to speak out against discrimination wherever it is found.
 My academic and life's journeys have been fortified by my friends and colleagues from all backgrounds, and my wish is for everyone to be able to find the same family in science that I have.